trent654321/Sports-Data-Analysis/README.md

 ## Datasets to be used
-Baseball-Reference.com has team statistics by years that contain relevant information, except for Saray and wins
+Baseball-Reference.com has team statistics by years that contain relevant information, except for Sarlay and wins.
+They have a separate table for wins

 ## Rough breakdown of tasks
+Get data from website in csv format.
+Import and create data frames
+analyze Data
+viualize data